DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/31-Logistic-Regression.md

 Adding, `stock_photo` is a statistically significant result.
 The p-value is different from the `summary()` function, because it assumes the coefficient follows a normal distribution.
 Different assumptions, but the same conclusion.

 The use of p-value to pick a best model uses statistical assumptions to select the features.
 Another approach is to use a predictive measure.
-In machine learning contexts, which we will learn about in Math 378, use many different predictive performance measures for model selection but many are based on a **confusion matrix**.
+In machine learning contexts, we use many different predictive performance measures for model selection but many are based on a **confusion matrix**.

 A confusion matrix generates a 2 by 2 matrix of predicted outcomes versus actual outcomes.
 For logistic regression, the output is a probability of success.
 To convert this to 0/1 outcome we pick a threshold.
 It is common to use 0.5 as the threshold.
 Probabilities above 0.5 are considered a success, in the context of our problem a new game.
 Let's generate the confusion matrix.